williampsena/bugs-channel-ex/README.md

 - Adds Redis as an plugin alternative
 - Create a docker deployment example
 - Create an example using events and Kibana
+- Adds MongoDB as an alternative for event persistence
+- Support BugsChannel HTTP routes

 ## TODO

-- Adds MongoDB as an alternative for event persistence
+- Adds telemetry metrics with Prometheus and StatsD as options
+- Create a project diagram
 - Generate documentation with ex_doc
 - By project, implement the rate-limit strategy
 - Adds PostgreSQL as an alternative for event persistence
-- Support BugsChannel HTTP routes
 - Grpc support
 - Adds Graylog as an plugin alternative
 - Adds Rabbit as a channel alternative